howlowck/haosblog/content/post/serving-static-sites-with-azure-blob-cdn.md

 -------------------------------------
 ### Clean URL
 At this point, you have an URL that you can hit and get the assets with the correct MIME-types.
 And you can even set up a custom domain which points to this blob account.
 It seems we are most there!

-However, forcing your users to type `blog.yourwebsite.com/index.html` into the browser is NOT a complete solution, especially when `blog.yourwebsite.com` cannot redirect to `blog.yourwebsite.com/index.html` .
+However, forcing your users to type `blog.yourwebsite.com/index.html` into the browser is NOT a complete solution.
+Specifically `blog.yourwebsite.com` and `blog.yourwebsite.com/first-post` should resolve to `blog.yourwebsite.com/index.html` and `blog.yourwebsite.com/first-post/index.html`, respectively.

 In fact, the ability to serve a default asset when hitting a directory is the [#2 most requested Blob Storage feature](https://feedback.azure.com/forums/217298-storage/suggestions/6417741-static-website-hosting-in-azure-blob-storage).
 And this feature request seems to be in a perpetual state of "Under Review".

-We can use CDN to get around this restriction by utilizing the Premium Verizon Tier's Rules Engine Feature
+We can use CDN to get around this restriction by utilizing Azure CDN's Rules Engine Feature under the Premium Verizon Tier.

 ------------------------------------